SmileiPIC/Smilei/doc/Sphinx/contribute.rst

 the benchmark the best.
 In many cases, the :doc:`happi <post-processing>` module is employed to extract diagnostics results.

-Any *python* instructions may be used to processed the simulation results.
+Any *python* instructions may be used to process the simulation results.
 Once the data has been crunched into a meaningful value, string, or array, then it must be passed to the following predefined function: